dawidpotocki/mutt-wizard/README.md

 ```

 You can also use [pam-gnupg](https://github.com/cruegge/pam-gnupg) if you want
 to just log into your keyring immediately on log in.
-This is what I do, but
-it's less secure if you leave you computer logged on.

 ## Notes